vgyanlabs/vidyut/README.md

 ![Image](https://github.com/user-attachments/assets/dea397c4-e756-4462-8abd-8bb6bd417ba2)

-Here is the First logo for Vidyut where the book represents knowledge and the lightening bolt is for powering up the mind with knowledge.
+Logo for Vidyut where the book represents knowledge and the lightening bolt is for powering up the mind with knowledge.

-I am trying on some different logos also, this is the first one.

-And color palette I have chosen is this.
+# Color Pallette
 1. Primary Brand Color – Electric Blue
 HEX: #007BFF